dx9240/demon_crew/README.md

 A problem that I ran into during this project was that the LLM wasn't able to generate the entire JSON of 72 demons in one go.
 The work-around was to generate the JSON in batches of 3 demons and copy-paste the file together by hand, then feed the complete file back into the LLM for further processing.
 This was a time consuming step but the silver lining was that I was able to read some of the demon info as I copy-pasted and got more familiar with the data.

 I instructed the LLM to get information about 72 different demons from the Ars Goetia grimoire (https://en.wikipedia.org/wiki/The_Lesser_Key_of_Solomon#Ars_Goetia).
 Info about this is widely available online.
 I instruced the LLM to generate a draft where the demon information was structured into features for each demon in a JSON document, so that it can be used and reused in different applciations.
 However, I felt there was a lack of variation in the demons so I instructed the LLM to use astrology knowledge (also widely availble online) as a fast way to add varied personality features for each of demons.
 In theory, this helps to make each one more distinct in conversation interactions.

+The default eleven labs voices avaible for free were rubbish.
+So I prompted a new one of my own:

 ## Hackathon
 Designing and generating the demon JSON file and the project idea to develop conversational agents was done today only for the hackathon.